 Print Draft Routing Sheet

-After you have entered the PI and the Organization Code to Receive Funding, you may click this button to preview or print the draft Routing Sheet.
+After you have entered the PI and the Cost Center Receiving Funding, you may click this button to preview or print the draft Routing Sheet.
 The printout will be labeled “DRAFT” so you must not use it for routing purposes.

 If you have any paper documents to submit to campus reviewers, attach a copy of the final Routing Sheet to a copy of the application and provide it to each of the units that will review.

-The content of the Routing Sheet will depend on the selections on the eGC1: department and dean for the PI, personnel, organization code receiving funding, and some compliance questions.
+The content of the Routing Sheet will depend on the selections on the eGC1: department and dean for the PI, personnel, Cost Center Receiving Funding, and some compliance questions.

 The Routing Sheet has two purposes: